 The NASCAR Hall of Fame

-The NASCAR Hall of Fame is located in the heart of Uptown Charlotte.
+The NASCAR Hall of Fame is located in the heart of Uptown Charlotte and it ranks top of my list of things to do in Charlotte.
 If you’re interested in cars and racing history, definitely add this museum to your North Carolina bucket list.

 As you’d expect, the NASCAR Hall of Fame is home to all things NASCAR.
 There are tons of exhibits that cover the sport’s long racing history and stories of success.
 There is also an impressive large-screen cinema called High Octane Theater, which shares NASCAR’s story on the big screen.